see-world/judy.li/_governance/what-document-control-really-controls.md

 excerpt: "Document Control is not really about documents.
 It is about managing the flow, quality, status, and risks of project information."
 ---

-# What Does Document Control Really Manage?
-90% of People Get It Wrong

 ## From Document Control to Information Governance: A New Way to Understand the Value of Document Control